themeteorchef/deploying-to-modulus/deploying-to-modulus.md

 In light of this, it's smart to have a well-tuned workflow that we can rely on when it comes to deploying our application.
 Even though something like Modulus makes all of this fairly simple, there's still a small margin of error that crops up when we start to do things like host multiple servers on Modulus (e.g. staging vs. production) and [making use of a settings.json file](http://themeteorchef.com/snippets/making-use-of-settings-json).
 Automating all of this means thinking about all of the steps involved and baking them into a simple, easy-to-remember process that performs all of the steps _for us_.

-To do this, we're going to rely on something we actually get from NPM (Node package manager): "scripts."
+To do this, we're going to rely on something we actually get from [NPM](https://www.npmjs.com/): "scripts."
 [A tip](http://blog.differential.com/use-package-json-in-your-meteor-app-for-fun-profit/) picked up from [Gerard Sychay](https://twitter.com/hellogerard) over at [Differential](http://differential.io), we can use NPM scripts to automate our workflow a bit by creating short-hand commands that combine a longer string of shell commands.
 Confused?
 Let's take a look.

 <p class="block-header">package.json</p>